 WHAT IS A GOOD PING RESPONSE TIME?

 If your average ping is below 300 ms and without any packet loss, you should not encounter any issues within our labs.
-Sometimes the ping response time can increase for a few seconds; this can happen if a machine is being reverted by another student.
+Sometimes the ping response time can increase for a few seconds; this can happen if a machine is being reverted by another learner.

 We highly recommend that you use a stable, high speed Internet connection such as Broadband or higher to access the labs.
 Mobile Internet such as 3G or 4G should be avoided.